 Trivial differences in treatment will be disregarded by the tribunal or court.
 However, what an employer considers as trivial may be perceived as significant by the employee.
-A tribunal or court will not ignore the complainant's perception of the treatment when making a determination whether the tr
+A tribunal or court will not ignore the complainant's perception of the treatment when making a determination

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.